The Magic of Mixture of Experts: More Power, Lower Costs

 • No specialization

-➡️ Still dominant in production today—largely because they’re easier to debug, monitor, and deploy.
+➡️ These models dominate many production systems – partly because they are easier to debug, monitor, and deploy.

 2. Product of Experts (PoE)